GitExcited/MRE-soen341projectW2024/Sprint 1/Contributions.md

 - February 10-11th (2 hours): Created 5 issues detailing what website users may want in the website.
 Mainly, focused on facilitating processes of finding and reviewing vehicles

-- February 10-11th (1 hours: For each of these issues I added task that would need to be accomplished in order to have these functionalities on the website.
+- February 10-11th (1 hours): For each of these issues I added task that would need to be accomplished in order to have these functionalities on the website.

 ### Rishit Mittal
 - February 2nd (15 mins): Worked on the Readme.md file after the team meeting by adding name description and role.